SAP-archive/abnf-test-tool/README.md

 # ABNF Test Tool #

+## Requirements

+This project is an Eclipse project.

+## Download and Installation

-This project is an Eclipse project that you can import into your workspace via
+Clone this repository, then import the Eclipse project into your workspace via
 - File > Import > Existing Projects into Workspace

 The project contains three linked files: